william-davis-04/kickstarter-analysis/README.md

 The average goal amount of the campains was $4,059 with a median of $2,000.
 This represents a skew resulting from large campaigns as half of all campaigns goals range from $537 to $5625.
 The average pledged amount $1046 with a median of $386.
 Have of all of the campains had pledged totals ranging between $28 and $1496.
 ## Conclusions
 Louise has a wealth of data to choose from when viewing the results of crowdfunding campaings for theatre events.
 Sucessfull events typically have a goal around $5000-$12000 though there are larger campaings that were sucessful.
 Careful planning will be important if Louise is planning a campain larger than 12,000 and she may want analyze other factors which may contribute to the overall sucess of the campaign.
+### Challenge
+An extended of analysis of kickstarter crowdfunding provides interesting new insights when considering the information from a different view.
+- Outcomes Based on Goals
+-- When reviewing the data after organizing the goal amount by the campaign outcome categories i.e. sucessfull, failed, canceled, and live; The failure rate generally increased with the increase in goal amount with the exception of goals ranging from $40009.
+0-$44999.
+-- The most sucessful campaigns were goals within the lower and upper quartile range of $5000 to $11,750.
+These successful outcomes accounted for 85.5% of all sucessfull outcomes.
+- Outcomes Based on Launched Date
+-- When reviewing the data after organizing the  campaign outcome categories by month, the data reveals that summer months (May-Aug) have the highest activity with the largers margin of sucess to failure.
+-- December has the lowest margin of sucess to failure.
+-- January has the highest rate of cancellation throughout the year though it is fairly steady with the exception of July and October where there is 1 and 0 cancellations respectively.
+Some reasonable conclusions that can be drawn from this analysis is that planners should try to stay to a goal range of within the lower and upper quartile range of $5000 to $11,750 and plan to launch the events in the summer months.
+Towards the end of the year in December and January are times to avoid if you want to maximize the potential for a sucessful event.
+I recommend additional charts and figures which sort this data by country or by type of theatre event particularly musicals since that is Louises anticpated pursuit.